Peter Wilhousky

 In 1936, Wilhousky wrote a popular English version of the Ukrainian song "Shchedryk" by Mykola Leontovych and called it "Carol of the Bells".
+It has been performed and recorded by a wide variety of singers in different genres.

-Wilhousky's 1944 choral arrangement of the "Battle Hymn of the Republic" reached #13 on the Billboard Hot 100 in 1959 with the Mormon Tabernacle Choir's Grammy-winning performance, and has become "arguably the most well-known choral arrangement of a hymn or anthem in the United States."
+Wilhousky's 1944 choral arrangement of the "Battle Hymn of the Republic" reached #13 on the Billboard Hot 100 in 1959 with the Mormon Tabernacle Choir's Grammy-winning performance.
+It has become "arguably the most well-known choral arrangement of a hymn or anthem in the United States."

 Former students

 As a choral director in New York City, he influenced the future careers of musician Julius La Rosa and scientist Stephen Jay Gould.

+Personal life

+Wilhousky died on January 4, 1978, at the age of 75, from cancer at Norwalk Hospital.
+Wilhousky Street in Manville, New Jersey, is named after him.